mjoppich/igem_munich_2018/docs/methods.rst

 **Cross Plattform Compatibility**

-Now that the required data is accessible the python script (ContamTool.py) handling the alignment, calculation and plotting can be called.
+Now that the required data is accessible, the python script (ContamTool.py) handling the alignment, calculation and plotting can be called.

-As the alignment tool we employed in our python script runs asynchron but we have to make several calls for the functionality of *sequ-into*, one for each file per reference, we call the python script sequential.
+As the alignment-tool_ we employed in our python script runs asynchron but since we have to make several calls for the functionality of *sequ-into*, one for each file per reference, we call the python script sequential.
 ::
 	child = spawnSync(
         program,